reillymedia/sevenslegal/themes/netlify-basic/content/blog/18-year-old-faces-felony-theft-charges.md

 ### Penal Code Section 488 – Petty Theft Misdemeanor

-Under Penal Code 488 petty theft involves the[ theft of property](http://sevenslegal.com/) with a value of less than $950 and is charged as either an infraction or misdemeanor.
+Under Penal Code 488 petty theft involves the[theft of property](http://sevenslegal.com/) with a value of less than $950 and is charged as either an infraction or misdemeanor.
 An example of petty theft of this type is shoplifting.
 Even though it’s a misdemeanor, it’s still on the accused’s permanent record.
 The punishment of this type of petty theft includes a fine of up to $1,000, time in county jail of up to six months, or both.

 ### Penal Code Section 487 – Grand Theft